Nab-88/social-graphs-and-interactions/index.md

 #### Eigenvector:

-> The eigen vector centrality measures the influence of a character in the network.
+> The eigenvector centrality measures the influence of a character in the network.

 Unsurprisingly, Sauron is the most influent character of the story.
 Which can be explain because he is the person who created the Rings, so he's basically the Lord of the Rings.

-Gollum is also appearing in the top 10 most influent characters of the story because he is playing a key role in the story when he helps Frodo to bring the Ring to Mordor.
+Gollum also appears in the top 10 most influent characters of the story because he is playing a key role in the story when he helps Frodo to bring the Ring to Mordor.

 One thing worth noticing, is that there is a lot of "wise" characters (Gandalf, Elrond, Galadriel, Saruman (even if he is bad)) in this top 10, because they have a lot of influence over other characters through the story.